TL;DR

 | Beneficiaries must wait for probate to access funds. | Trustees can access the funds quickly, often within weeks. |

-Using a trust ensures the full policy payout is available, tax-free, to your beneficiaries precisely when they need it to pay the IHT bill.
-Most major UK insurers provide standard trust forms free of charge, and specialists at WeCovr can guide you through this process.
+Using a trust can help support the full policy claim payment is available, potentially tax-efficient, to your beneficiaries precisely when they need it to pay the IHT bill.
+Most major UK insurers provide standard trust forms with no separate broker fee, and specialists at WeCovr can guide you through this process.

 A Worked Example: The Power of a Whole of Life Policy in Trust